 This is not what you think!
 It’s not water aerobics and it’s not aqua jogging.
 It’s FLUID RUNNING!
 It is an innovative, high intensity way to RUN without the harmful impact of hitting the pavement.
 Marathon runners, fitness buffs, and people looking for new ways to workout without hurting their bodies are turning to deep water running.
 It doesn’t matter if you’re injured, suffer from chronic pain, are overweight, or are already in peak physical condition — everyone can get better, fitter, faster and stronger by adding Fluid Running to their weekly workout schedule.

 Fluid Running can be done with a trainer individually or in a group setting.
 Group classes usually run for about an hour and are led with energetic music, much like a spin class, creating motivating alternation between lower level aerobic runs and challenging sprints.
 Fluid Running is designed for all types of people, including non-swimmers.

 Experience the Benefits

-Not only does running in water allow you to continue working out, it also helps speed up recovery times.
+Not only does running in the deep water allow you to continue working out, it also helps speed up recovery times.
 Water pressure decreases swelling to injuries, flushes out metabolic waste, and increases blood flow by 30%, all of which lead to quicker recovery from joint and muscle injuries.